Sports Nutrition & Fitness FAQ's

 There is no magic workout for weight loss, but cross training is a healthy plan.
 Cross training means balancing a variety of cardiovascular, muscle conditioning, and flexibility activities.
 This prevents boredom, so you will stick with your fitness routine.

 Cardiovascular activities are exercises that use your heart muscle, burn energy, and build muscle.
 These include: sports, cheerleading, power walking, running, dancing, or other exercises that make you sweat.

-Muscle conditioning exercises include weight lifting and toning exercises like push ups, sit-ups, or leg lifts.
-Playing sports can build muscles too.
+Muscle conditioning exercises include weight lifting and toning exercises such as pushups, sit-ups, or leg lifts.
+Playing sports and doing yoga can build muscles too.
 Building muscle raises your metabolism (how your body burns food for energy), and may help prevent osteoporosis (thinning of the bones).

 Flexibility exercises stretch your muscles.
 Injury prevention is an important benefit of stretching.

 Kickboxing is a great exercise for everyone, no matter what your fitness level is.
 During class, you will learn fun cardio moves that tone the legs, abs, and upper-body.
 It's a great way to release stress and learn self-defense moves at the same time.

 Yoga is excellent for health.
 It combines stretching, muscle toning, and breathing.
 Yoga relaxes the body and helps you feel less stressed.
 You don't need fancy equipment in order to try yoga poses and breathing techniques.
 You can watch a yoga video or take a class.